 In this blog entry we briefly sum up this 3-4 week period before our adventure took us north into Peru.

-While we were in Santiago, for two evenings a week I volunteered with a local homelessness charity, Corporación Nuestra Casa (Our House).
-A Chilean voluntary organisation, it has been providing food and shelter to the capital’s homeless for the past 16 years.
+While we were in Santiago, I volunteered with a local homelessness charity, Corporación Nuestra Casa (Our House) for two evenings a week.
+A Chilean voluntary organisation, it has been providing food and shelter to the capital’s street dwellers for 16 years.
 The following is an account of one of the evenings I spent with the charity, handing out food on the streets of Santiago.

 After spending a month in Buenos Aires in October, we realised the value of longer periods of stability while travelling, not only for Amber but also for Claire and I. As such we decided that following a busy couple of months of travelling in November and December, we would lay low for a bit, try to save some money and generally keep things quiet during January.

 Santiago was to be our base.
 The capital of Chile is often overlooked by travellers who use the city as a transit hub in order to reach Chile’s main draws such as Patagonia or the Atacama Desert.
 However, the city has enjoyed something of a revival recently, boosted by government investment and a subsequent cultural boom.

 We had spent 3 days in Santiago in December while on our way to the Chilean coast for Christmas and had rather giddily / drunkenly claimed that the city was the best place we had ever been to.
 I think it’s safe to say this wasn’t necessarily accurate and could have had something to do with the fact we knew we were coming back for a prolonged period in January.
 However, even in this short period, we saw a city that was buzzing with a vibrant, young edge.
 It immediately felt more down to earth than the somewhat haughty Buenos Aires.